camel-tooling/vscode-camelk/README.md

 ![Apache Camel K Integrations view - Refresh](images/camelk-integrations-view-refresh-action.jpg)

-## Creating a new Camel K Integration with multiple parameters
+## Creating a new Camel K Integration task configuration with multiple parameters

 Though the simple "Start Apache Camel K Integration" menu works well for simple cases, you can use a Task for more complex integrations.
 When the Camel K integration requires more configuration, you can set that up using a Task.